Port Colborne: Environmental concerns

 Emissions from Inco's base metal refinery, closed in 1984, resulted in soils contaminated with concentrations of nickel, copper and cobalt above the Ontario Ministry of the Environment's "soil remediation criteria."
 However, two studies, one in 1997 and another in 1999 found "[no] adverse health effects which may have resulted from environmental exposures."
 After a series of public meetings between the City, the Ministry of the Environment (MOE) and Inco, it was decided to perform a Community-Based Risk Assessment, a process designed to determine whether the contamination poses a threat to the current, past, or future residents of Port Colborne, and what Inco must do to clean up the contaminated areas.

-Some residents launched a Class-Action Lawsuit against Inco in 2001 seeking $750 million in damages to health, property value, and quality-of-life.
+Residents began class action against Inco in 2001 seeking $750 million in damages to health, property value, and quality-of-life.
 Although this suit failed to be certified in 2002, it was subsequently modified to limit the class, and focus solely on devaluation of property and was certified on appeal on November 18, 2005.
 A timeline of the case has been written from the point of view of the plaintiffs.

 On July 6, 2010, the Ontario Supreme Court sided with the residents and awarded more than 7,000 households in Port Colborne a total of $36 million.
 Households in the Rodney Street area, in the shadow of the nickel refinery, were each awarded $23,000 while those living on the east and west sides of Port Colborne were each awarded $9,000 and $2,500 respectively.
 Vale appealed the ruling to the Ontario Court of Appeal, which found in 2010 that the plaintiff had not provided sufficient evidence of economic harm, raising the legal burden of proof but not invalidating Rylands v Fletcher as precedent law.
 In April 2012 the Supreme Court of Canada sided with Vale and denied the residents the awarded compensation.
 Court costs in the amount of CAD$1,766,000 were awarded the defendant by Henderson, J.